Wedding Tips

 General Tips

-Moments & Emotions
+Moments And Emotions

+Weddings can be emotional roller coasters (good ones!).
 The ‘in-between’ moments narrate your story beautifully and uniquely.
-But, with so much going on, it’s hard to see your day’s ‘big picture’.
+But with so much going on, it’s hard to see your day’s ‘big picture’.

 That’s my job.
 I have an expert eye for capturing spontaneous moments – raw, undocumented and unscripted.
-So I inconspicuously collect the reactions, gestures, and interactions you see and don’t see.
+So, I inconspicuously collect the reactions, gestures, and interactions you see and don’t see.

 From the joyous, unbridled laughter to the bitter-sweet smiles as you remember those who couldn’t attend.